godaddy/gasket/docs/guides/plugins.md

 }
 ```

-The before and/or properties establish ordering with respect to other plugins.
+The `before` and other timing properties establish ordering with respect to other
-You can also use a first or last boolean instead to try to ensure that it runs
+plugins.
+You can also use a first or last boolean instead to try to ensure that
-first or last (if multiple plugins do this, they'll run in parallel).
+it runs first or last (if multiple plugins do this, they'll run in parallel).

 The handler functions are called with a `GasketAPI` followed by any arguments
 passed when the event was invoked.
 You can see the full definitions for the
-functions available on a `GasketAPI` object [here](../../packages/gasket-plugin-engine#GasketAPI).
+functions available on a `GasketAPI` object [here].

 ## Testing

-Because Gasket plugins are just families of functions, it's fairly trivial to
+Because Gasket plugins are just Objects of functions, it's fairly trivial to
 test them.
 For example, let's say we have this plugin which hooks the `start`
 lifecycle.